 Rules for motorcyclists (83 to 88)

-The Highway Code rules for motorcyclists, including helmets, carrying passengers, daylight riding and riding in the dark.
+Rules for motorcyclists, including helmets, carrying passengers, daylight riding and riding in the dark.

 These Rules are in addition to those in the following sections which apply to all vehicles.
 See ‘Motorcycle licence requirements’.